michael2012z/BitBible/markdown/KJV/files/Exod.md

 17. And thou shalt take this rod in thine hand, wherewith thou shalt do signs.

 18. And Moses went and returned to Jethro his father in law, and said unto him, Let me go, I pray thee, and return unto my brethren which are in Egypt, and see whether they be yet alive.
-And Jethro said to Moses, Go in peace.Jethro: Heb.
-Jether
+And Jethro said to Moses, Go in peace.

 19. And the Lord said unto Moses in Midian, Go, return into Egypt: for all the men are dead which sought thy life.